Sign In Forgot Password

 An Easy Way to Donate

 Gifts of appreciated stocks, bonds, real estate, tangible assets — or just a check — are the easiest and most direct way to support Temple Sinai.
-These gifts often result in an immediate tax deduction and a gift of appreciated property can yield additional tax savings.
+These gifts are the most immediate way to enhance Temple life, and they often lead to an immediate tax deduction.
+Plus, a gift of appreciated property can yield additional tax savings.

 “Bunching Donations”